 - Set goals.

-- In order to stick to those goals: Put on the blinders.
+- In order to stick to those goals: Surround yourself with the right people.

 - Look into long-term disability insurance.

 This tip may not be one you’d automatically think of at the top of your list.
 However, “Serious long-term injury or illness means a loss of income and, generally, more medical costs.
 You don't want to burden others with that financial responsibility.
 You can usually buy this insurance pretty inexpensively,” Jessica Garbarino encourages.

 An excellent option for this is Medi-Share’s Manna program.
 The Manna Christian Disability Sharing program brings believers together to help each other when they're unable to earn wages due to a disabling event.
 Whenever you have an eligible need, fellow members commit to replace up to 80% of your lost income for up to a year.
 Share amounts are in $14 units, each of which represents up to $2,200 of monthly financial assistance.